Canadian Queen Elizabeth II Diamond Jubilee Scholarship Program

-- Students meet in the Fall semester to complete the Leadership Development Program.
-Alumni are invited to attend knowledge sharing seminars in future Fall terms.
+- Students meet in the Winter and Fall semester to complete the Leadership Development Program.

-- Interns are paired with CTC-QES Internship Partner Organizations in Commonwealth countries to complete internships in the Winter or Summer semesters (minimum 90 days overseas) that focus on innovative and promising approaches to address key challenges to health, well-being and equity.
+- Interns are paired with CTC-QES Internship Partner Organizations in Commonwealth countries to complete Summer internships (minimum 90 days overseas) that focus on innovative and promising approaches to address key challenges to health, well-being and equity.

 - All students are involved in the Innovation Learning Network throughout the program.

 Where does it take place?

-- Training in the fall takes place at McGill.
-Internships and Scholarships for Canadian students take place in Commonwealth countries.
-International scholars spend the duration of their award in Canada.
+- Training in the winter and fall terms take place at McGill.
+Internships for Canadian students take place in Commonwealth countries.

 How much is the award?